Hesam-Eskandari/tech-school/flutter/01-basics.md

   - For example in HTML an element can have attributes such as style and class, it can also have children elements.
   - These elements are called widgets in Flutter.
   - The best source to find a proper widget and learn about it is the [Flutter Widget Catalog](https://docs.flutter.dev/development/ui/widgets)
+  - A flutter app is made of a tree of widgets.

 - Create a new Flutter project
   - Command: `flutter create <snake_case_project_name>`